-Each year, WCL makes available dozens of Dean’s Fellowships, which offer certain J.D. and LL.M students the opportunity to work with selected faculty members, administrative offices, and programs.
-Every semester, the WCRO hires Dean’s Fellows to assist with its projects, including legal research, jurisprudence collections, the summer program in The Hague, and other scholarly initiatives.
+Each year, WCL makes available Dean’s Fellowships offering certain J.D. and LL.M students the opportunity to work with selected faculty members, administrative offices, and programs.
+The WCRO hires Dean’s Fellows to assist with its projects, including legal research, jurisprudence collections, the Summer Law Program in The Hague, and other scholarly initiatives.

 Below are two fellowship programs offered to students:

 International Criminal Law Research Dean’s Fellows work on legal research projects prepared for WCRO client institutions involved in holding accountable perpetrators of serious international crimes.
 Gender Jurisprudence Dean’s Fellows assist in updating the Gender Jurisprudence Collections and in identifying, keywording, and digesting documents in the Collections involving sexual and gender-based crimes.
 Both provide intensive writing opportunities, and are an excellent way to develop students’ knowledge and research skills in the field of international criminal law.

 Summer Law Program in The Hague Dean's Fellows

 The WCRO also seeks a Dean's Fellow for the Fall and Spring semesters to provide administrative assistance to its Summer Law Program in The Hague.
 We look for students to assist marketing the program, undertaking administrative tasks, and helping to update course materials.
 We value attention to detail, strong organizational skills and familiarity with Microsoft Office programs.
 Experience or interest in international law, program management, and study abroad are all great assets.